 What is On the Table Philly and why should I participate?

-By hosting a mealtime conversation as part of On the Table Philly on Tuesday, May 23, 2017, you’ll be part of an exciting, region-wide initiative to explore the ways in which we have the power to collaborate in order to make our communities stronger and more dynamic.
+By hosting a mealtime conversation as part of On the Table Philly on Thursday November 8, 2018, you’ll be part of an exciting, region-wide initiative to explore the ways in which we have the power to collaborate in order to make our communities stronger, safer and more dynamic.

-What you do matters — and when individuals come together to learn from and with each other, we have the power to impact both communities and lives.
+What you do matters, and when we come together as a community to learn from and with each other, we have the power to impact both neighborhoods and lives.
 That’s what On the Table Philly is all about.

 What is the goal of On the Table Philly?